 Students can proceed at their own pace to complete the course.
-Students have four months to complete the entire on-line commercial credit training program.
+Students have twelve months to complete the entire on-line commercial credit training program.
 Listed below is a recommended course of study to complete the entire program within a three month time span.
 This allows enough time for vacation, personal or work related issues that can interrupt the course of study.

 Modules can be studied more than one time, however, the assessments at the end of each course should only be taken when the student feels they have mastered the material.

 Apply consistent analytical process to financial statement evaluation

 Understand how to use horizontal, vertical and ratio analysis.

 Understand how a business generates cash and how it is used.

 Become familiar with the influences impacting a company’s ability to generate cash.

 Explain the construction of the three different cash flow presentations, FASB 95 (the cash flow statement that is required in all audited financial statements), Uniform Credit Analysis (UCA), and the EBITDA approach (earnings before interest, taxes, depreciation and amortization), and for what purpose each is used.

 Identify the benefits and shortfalls of the various cash flow presentations.

 Construct a UCA cash flow statement from a company’s financial information.